Petercomosuena/redcornerboxing/README.md

 # redcornerboxing
-An app designed for S&amp;C for boxers
+An app designed for boxers who want to develop a strength and conditioning program.
+Designed by Pedro Murcia.
+Engineered by Claude AI.